 Lemma 1: Any set of k planes that cover the cylindrical feature axes of this shape is equivalent to a k-cover of the graph.
 Proof: Given a k-cover its easy to see that if we pick the planes corresponding to the vertices in the cover, we will cover all feature axes corresponding to the graph edges.
-Given a set of k planes that cover the |E| symmetry axes, we note by $Property\ 1$ that for any plane to contain two or more axes, the edges corresponding to the axes must be adjacent and the plane must correspond to their common incident vertex.
+Given a set of k planes that cover the |E| symmetry axes, we note by Property 1 that for any plane to contain two or more axes, the edges corresponding to their common incident vertex.
 We add this vertex to our vertex cover.
 Finally, any plane that contains only one symmetry axis $C{(i,j)}$ can be rotated around $C{(i,j)}$ to match the vertex plane i or j and we can add either v_i or v_j to our vertex cover.
-As a consequence of $Lemma\ 1$ and our $O(n^4)$ reduction, MPS=MVC.
+As a consequence of Lemma 1 and our $O(n^4)$ reduction, MPS=MVC.